drink-7up/minecraft-server-terraform-aws/README.md

-Hello, there!

-This is a simple terraform script that can deploy a minecraft server in your AWS tenant.
+Terraform file that can be used to deploy a Minecraft server in AWS.